5 Reasons Workplace Emergency Savings Accounts Won’t Improve Employee Financial Health

 Source: Financial Health Network

-A workplace ESA doesn’t give employees the tools or support they need to address these other important financial habits.
+A workplace ESA doesn’t give employees access to all of the safe financial tools or support they need to address these other important financial habits.

 5. Lack of organizational impact

 Workplace ESAs might help reduce employees’ short-term financial stress and when employer-funded, can be a recruitment tool.
-But they won’t deliver the lower healthcare costs, reduced turnover, increased productivity or resolve the other HR challenges that employers (and ultimately, shareholders) want to see improved.
+But they won’t lower healthcare costs, reduce turnover, increase productivity, or resolve the other HR challenges that employers (and ultimately, shareholders) want to improve.

-Employers must provide comprehensive financial health benefits that are uniquely designed to treat financially illness and improve employees’ financial health, in order to see ROI from their investment.
+Employers must provide comprehensive financial health benefits that are uniquely designed to treat financially illness and improve employees’ financial health, to see ROI from their benefits strategy

 Why offering Brightside Financial Care is a better choice than workplace emergency savings accounts